 You can even teach writing while they are in the process of learning to read by having them do oral narrations and dictate to you as you write.
 (Expression and organization of ideas are the building blocks of writing.
 Phonics, handwriting and grammar are the mechanics!)

-Even dyslexic kids learn how to read all the time, it just takes more time, extra support, and unconventional approaches!
+Even dyslexic kids learn how to read, it just takes more time, extra support, and unconventional approaches.

 I recommend taking the time to read this article by Dr. Peter Gray.